Industrious Entry 37 of 37

 A practical guide to recurring tasks, sleep, clothing, food, money, work, learning, health, technology, and personal systems.

-Learning Another Way to Meet the World (Pillar 8: Learning, Pillar 27: Community Involvement)
+Learning Another Way to Meet the World

-An Ethosian should consider language learning when it strengthens connection, service, work, travel, family, or cultural understanding.
+The Industrious standard is to consider language learning when it strengthens connection, service, work, travel, family, or cultural understanding.

-Learning another language is not merely a resume line.
+Learning another language is not only a resume line.
 It is a way to meet people more directly.
 Language carries humor, memory, grief, custom, work, friendship, worship for religious communities, and ordinary daily life.
 When you learn another person's language, even imperfectly, you show that communication is not only their burden.

 The Industrious Framework treats language learning as a strong extra-curricular practice because it trains humility, memory, attention, courage, and cultural awareness.
 It also creates practical opportunities in work, travel, service, friendship, and community.